BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 Once approved, the Public repo can be merged into the main branch

-Discuss the concept of "forking" a repository on GitHub.
+7.Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 Forking a repository creates a personal copy of someone else's repository, allowing one to make changes without affecting the original project.

 It's useful when: